nbraingroup/brainhackorg.github.io/about.md

 We invite full length publications that describe projects worked on as part of Brainhack or that are consistent with the Brainhack Proceedings to be published in the GigaScience Brainhack Thematic Series.

 ### Brainhack Outcomes
-elow is a brief list of some of the projects that have been created at Brainhack events.
+Below is a brief list of some of the projects that have been created at Brainhack events.
 More detailed information can be found in the [Brainhack Proceedings](https://gigascience.biomedcentral.com/articles/10.1186/s13742-016-0147-0) and in our recent publication on [Brainhack](https://gigascience.biomedcentral.com/articles/10.1186/s13742-016-0121-x).

-[comment]: <> Insert table
+[comment]: <Insert table>